mishra1010/CyberSecurity/Azuresecurity/ManageIdentityandAccess.md

 To assign Azure roles, you need at least the user access admin role

 Azure roles can be assigned at either the control plane or the data plane

+### Customizing roles

+Required for fine grained permission requirements

+Customizing Azure AD Roles

+Type/subtype/propertyset/permission

+Role - microsoft.directory/users or applications/contact info or authentication(opt)/update or read

+Then create role assignment for users or groups scoped to Tenant, AU and Applications

+Sigle role can be assigned to one or more user or groups making it reusable

+Customizing Azure Roles

+Azure Roles are more complex than the Azure AD roles.
+These are defined as actions in the control plane or Data plane.

+Control Plane Actions - Actions, Not Actions

+Data Plane Actions - DataActions, Not Data Actions

+Company.provider Name /Resource Type/Action

+Microsoft.Compute/VirtualMachine/* or Read

+Microsoft.Observability/Accounts/* or Read

+Assignable Scopes - MG, Subscription, RG etc.

+Custom Role requirements

+1. Azure AD premium p1 license at least

+2. At least privileged Admin role

+For Custom Azure Role - At least User Access Admin role and no license requirements

+Summary

+Not Actions in Azure RBAC roles are exclusions to the actions, not deny permissions.

+Assignable scopes re used to define the scope to which an Azure RBAC role can be assigned to.